The Cheonggyecheon Stream Walk: A Seoul Commuter's After-Work Ritual

 Best Entry Points

 • City Hall Station: Easily reached via subway, this entry point puts you right in the heart of Seoul’s business district, making it a perfect spot for many commuters.
+The area nearby is also great for dining, with numerous options ranging from traditional Korean to international cuisine.

 The After-Work Experience